-The projects and activities included in this Action Plan are based on resources that are reasonably anticipated to be available to the City from federal, state, local and private sources for the period of July 1, 2024, through June 30, 2025.
+The projects and activities included in this Action Plan are based on resources that are reasonably anticipated to be available to the City from federal, state, local and private sources for the period of July 1, 2025, through June 30, 2026.
 The actual resources available to support activities during the implementation of the remainder of the Consolidated Plan may vary significantly due to factors outside of the City's control.
 For example, HUD formula grant allocations are subject to change each year based on several factors, such as the amount of the national appropriation, changes in ACS population data applied to the CPD grant formulas, statutory changes to the CPD grant formulas, the addition or removal of entitlements receiving a particular CPD grant and the availability of reallocated funds.
 Additionally, state, local, and private resources will vary significantly depending on economic conditions.

-For Program Year 2024-2025, the City anticipates to receive \$594,271 of CDBG funds from HUD.
-Coupled with an availability of \$26,019 from previously closed out programs, the City will have a total of \$620,290 to spend during program year 2024-2025.
-If additional funds become available during the program year from unanticipated increases in appropriations, savings from completed projects or dropped projects, City staff will increase the funding of the Capital Improvement Activities included in the 2024-2025 Annual Action Plan.
+As of the writing of this Annual Action Plan, HUD has not yet announced the final grant allocation of CDBG funds the City will receive for the 2025-2026 Program Year.
+Therefore, to facilitate the citizen participation process, ensure timely adoption and submission of the Action Plan, and preserve the ability of the City of Temecula to start its 2025-2026 Program Year on July 1, 2025, the project and activity funding levels reflected in this Action Plan are based on the 2024-2025 HUD grants allocation levels outlined for City of Temecula as \$581,794 for CDBG Funds.
+Coupled with an availability of \$14,725 from previously closed out programs, the City will have an anticipated total of \$596,519 to spend during program year 2025-2026.
+If additional funds become available during the program year from unanticipated increases in appropriations, savings from completed projects or dropped projects, City staff will increase the funding of the Capital Improvement Activities included in the 2025-2026 Annual Action Plan.
 No substantial amendments will be required for such an action.